Paying Star Employees Well is a Good Strategy for Innovation

 The role of compensation as a motivating force behind innovation is assumed to be significant.
 But is that true?
 And, if so, how does it work?
 It can be extremely difficult to prove with any rigor that a particular strategy or series of actions undertaken by management have actually had the intended effect.

-That was a major conclusion of "Reaching for the Stars: Who Pays for Talent in Innovative Industries?" a research paper, coauthored by Kathryn Shaw, the Ernest C. Arbuckle Professor of Economics in the Stanford Graduate School of Business.
+That was a major conclusion of “Reaching for the Stars: Who Pays for Talent in Innovative Industries?” a research paper, coauthored by Kathryn Shaw, the Ernest C. Arbuckle Professor of Economics in Stanford GSB.
 The paper is noteworthy for more than its insight into the software industry.
-It's an example of how insider econometrics, the careful analysis of rich, new sources of data, combined with interviews of industry insiders, is leading to a much clearer understanding of the efficacy of management strategies in general, and human resources practices in particular.
+It’s an example of how insider econometrics, the careful analysis of rich, new sources of data, combined with interviews of industry insiders, is leading to a much clearer understanding of the efficacy of management strategies in general, and human resources practices in particular.

 Software products are the poster child for the risks and rewards of innovation - but not all sectors of the industry present the same opportunity to see the link between compensation practices and innovation.
 A hit video game like Take-Two Interactive Software’s Grand Theft Auto can register more than $200 million in sales, while many other games sell poorly or actually lose money.